strimzi/proposals/068-access-policies-in-jwt.md

 In practice the permissions that are granted to a client are usually at most a few dozen.
 In most cases in microservices, even less than ten as the client is usually designed to perform a single task, i.e., read from a single topic (or a few) and write to a single topic.
-If a client has hundreds of permissions it is likely that architecture is flawed or the client performs too many tasks, which is again a sign of a flawed architecture.

 10s of permissions in the JWT would be very little overhead.
 Worst case, if the average topic length is 20 characters, with 10 ACLs the overhead would be 200-300 bytes.